Ganda Singh (historian)

-Ganda Singh (15 November 1900 – 27 November 1987) was an Indian Punjabi and Sikh historian and Padma Bhushan awardee.
+Ganda Singh (15 November 1900 – 27 December 1987) was an Indian Punjabi and Sikh historian and Padma Bhushan awardee.
 In addition to scores of research papers, booklets and pamphlets, he published over two dozen full-length volumes of historical value.
 He was the founding director of the Punjab State Archives under Maharaja Yadvinder Singh of Patiala.
 He was also the first leader of the Sikh History Research Centre, affiliated with Khalsa College, Amritsar.

 Early life

 Ganda Singh was born on 15 November 1900, at Hariana, a town in Hoshiarpur district of British Punjab to parents Jawala Singh and Hukam Devi.
-His primary-level education was at a local village school.
-He was schooled in the local Government Middle School and then the D.A.V.
+His primary-level education was at a local village school after which he attended the local Government Middle School and then the D.A.V.
 Middle School.
 He matriculated from Government High School, Hoshiarpur.
 Then he went to the Forman Christian College, Lahore.

 However, he would soon leave the college to pursue a career in the British Indian Army, being stationed at locations such as Rawalpindi, Peshawar, and Iraq.
 In 1921, he left the military and landed a job at the Anglo-Persian Oil Company in Abadan, Iran, where he worked from 1921 to 1930.
 During his time at the oil company, he came into contact with a fellow employee, who was a manager, by the name of Arnold Wilson, who had been a foremost scholar of the era.
 Ganda assisted Wilson in his creation of a bibliography covering Iran.

 These early intrigues into academia, plus personal visits to Europe, piqued Ganda's interest in seeking a walk of life in historical research work.
 Ganda returned to his homeland in 1930 and took up a position as a contributor and writer for the Phulwari periodical published by Giani Hira Singh in Lahore.

-He was wedded to Amar Kaur, who was also known by an alias as 'Inder Kaur'.
+He was married to Amar Kaur, who was also known by an alias as 'Inder Kaur'.